-They are also intelligent with excellent judgments, that's why they also make the best family guard dogs.
+They are also intelligent with excellent judgment, that's why they also make the best family guard dogs.

 55. Schnauzador (Schnauzer + Labrador Retriever)

 Just like Poodles, Schnauzers come in different sizes, too.
-Because of this, Schnauzadors can also come in varying sizes depending on their dog parent.
+Because of this, Schnauzadors can also come in varying sizes depending on their dog's parent.

 However, they still make for great family dogs, especially for children and older people.